oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 If no further metadata is provided in Status List Tokens or CRLs, then the size of Status Lists or arrays of Certificate ids (represented as UUIDs) will be the main factors deciding on the overall size of a Status List Token or CRL respectively.

-## Size of status lists for varying sizes and revocation rates
+## Size of Status Lists for varying amount of entries and revocation rates
 {:unnumbered}

 | Size | 0.01%   | 0.1%     | 1%       | 2%       | 5%       | 10%      | 25%       | 50%      | 75%       | 100%    |